puppetlabs-toy-chest/puppetlabs-azure/README.md

    gem install hocon --version="~>1.0.0" --no-ri --no-rdoc
    ~~~

-   On versions of Puppet Enterprise older than 2015.2.0, use the older path to the `gem` binary:
+   On versions of `puppet agent` older than 1.2 (Puppet Enterprise 2015.2.0), use the older path to the `gem` binary:

    ~~~
    /opt/puppet/bin/gem install retries --no-ri --no-rdoc